 Sub-group creation for members residing on the same CSE

 The group hosting CSE shall obtain URIs of addressed resources from the attribute memberIDs of the parent <group> resource.
 The group hosting CSE may determine that multiple member resources belong to the same remote member hosting CSE, and may perform as an Originator to request to create a sub-group containing the specific multiple member resources in that member hosting CSE.
 This sub-group is created in the member hosting CSE as described in clause Error!
 Reference source not found..
-The To parameter of this group Create request may be <memberHosting cseBase>/ <groupHosting remoteCse>/ or <memberHosting cseBase>/ etc. The group hosting CSE shall also provide From parameter (i.e. group hosting CSE) and sub-group resource representation that contains a memberIDs attribute with all the members residing on the addressed member Hosting CSE.
-The sub-group representation may include the attribute accessControlPolicyIDs, so that the group hosting CSE has the access right to this sub-group.
-The ID of the sub-group may be proposed by the group hosting CSE and determined by the member hosting CSE or it may be given by the member hosting CSE.
+The To parameter of this group Create request may be <memberHosting cseBase>/ <groupHosting remoteCse>/ or <memberHosting cseBase>/.
+The group hosting CSE shall also provide From parameter (i.e. group hosting CSE) and sub-group resource representation that contains a memberIDs attribute with all the members residing on the addressed member Hosting CSE.
+The sub-group representation may include the attribute accessControlPolicyIDs, so that both the group hosting CSE and all permissions of the original group apply to this sub-group.
+The ID of the sub-group may be proposed by the group hosting CSE and accepted by the member hosting CSE or it may be given by the member hosting CSE.
 If there is already a sub-group resource defined in the remote member hosting CSE, then the group hosting CSE may utilize the existing sub-group resource.

 ----------------------- End of change 2----------------------